Open Access for Research Impact: SFI (Plan S) Compliance

 Science Foundation Ireland Open Access Policy

-SFI now requires all peer-reviewed articles and conference proceedings submitted for publication after 1st January 2021 to be made openly accessible immediately from the date of publication.
+SFI now requires all peer-reviewed articles and conference proceedings submitted for publication after 1st January 2021 to be made openly accessible immediately from the date of publication with a CC BY licence.
 This requirement also applies to other funding agencies that have endorsed cOAlition S / Plan S e.g. Wellcome Trust.

 Routes to Compliance